SAN PEDRO, CA

 AWARD: Award of Merit, Best Renovation/ Restoration by ENR of California, 2012

-The planning of Cabrillo Way Marina has been designed to bring communities closer to the water and triple the amount of existing open space.
+The planning of Cabrillo Way Marina was designed to bring communities closer to the water and triple the amount of existing open space.
 The Cabrillo Way Marina site consists of approximately 14 acres of land and 39 acres of water.
 The marina was long past its useful life and quickly becoming a safety hazard.

 The site's placemaking elements are designed to reflect the nautical character which defines the marina.
-All materials were selected specifically chosen for maximum durability in a waterfront environment and to tie in with those used in other areas of the overall waterfront development.
+All materials were selected specifically for maximum durability in a waterfront environment and to tie in with those used in other areas of the overall waterfront development.

-Numerous benches, picnic tables and platform seating provide ample space to rest, relax and view the marina.
-The marina’s identity signage, the trellis and the gangway pavilions are all inspired by nautical design and prominently feature marine-inspired cabling and hardware.
+Numerous benches, picnic tables, and platform seating provide ample space to rest, relax, and view the marina.
+The marina’s identity signage, the trellis, and the gangway pavilions are all inspired by nautical design and prominently feature marine-inspired cabling and hardware.
 Drought-tolerant planting borders the promenade, infusing color and texture into the waterfront, and groves of date palms punctuate the vehicular connections to the promenade.
 A sprinkling of Mexican fan palms marks an area of open space at the end of the trellis and ties visually to the landscape of neighboring San Pedro.